Samagra-Development/Samagra-Website/src/pages/assets/index.md

 description: "At Samagra, we craft impactful content that engages, inspires, and drives progress.
-Our approach blends persuasive storytelling with credible expertise through a unique framework balancing buzz, impact, credibility, and emotional connections. <br> The result is a suite of flagship assets spanning four communication styles: Engage, Inspire, Educate, & Convince.
+Our approach blends persuasive storytelling with credible expertise through a unique framework balancing buzz, impact, credibility, and emotional connections.
+The result is a suite of flagship assets spanning four communication styles: Engage, Inspire, Educate, & Convince.
 Explore Governance Decluttered, Sushasan, Governance Frameworks & Amrit Series, each strategically designed to resonate with the audience."
 assetCard1:
   icon: /img/amritseries.png